This stylish hotel has some of the best views in the Algarve. It’s also got access to a beautiful sandy beach.

 Facilities ► View all

-With three massage rooms, a sauna and steam bath area, hydro-massage tub, relaxation room and gym.
-Offering a wide range of facial treatments, aromatherapy, waxing, manicure, pedicure, body massages, wraps, relaxing treatments with mineral oils and reflexology.
+It has it all with three massage rooms, a sauna and steam bath area, hydro-massage tub, relaxation room and gym.
+There's also a wide range of facial treatments, aromatherapy, waxing, manicure, pedicure, body massages, wraps, relaxing treatments with mineral oils and reflexology on offer.

 Spend the day having a swim or relaxing by the pool on one of the many sunbeds dotted on the surrounding sun terrace.
 The hilltop location gives you great views of the beach through the trees that line the edge of the pool.